metova/NDAudioSuite/README.md

 # NDAudioSuite
-A full fledged iOS audio streamer and download manager.
+NDAudioSuite is a full fledged iOS audio streamer and download manager.

 ## Usage